jquery/learn.jquery.com/page/javascript-101/types.md

 Null and undefined are special types in JavaScript.
 Null types are a value that represent the absence of a value, similar to many other programming languages.
 Undefined types represent a state in which no value has been assigned at all.
 This type is created in two ways: by using the undefined keyword or by not defining a value at all.

 ```
+// Define a null value.
+var foo = null;

 // Two ways to achieve an undefined value.
-var foo = null;

 var bar1 = undefined;
 var bar2;
 ```